sukhik/mood/posts/sixthpost.md

 ### NEW NEWS

 Obviously, there is some career related stuff.
 I am putting my technical writing skills to use operating for a research company reporting on the digital asset class of cryptocurrency.
 And UGH!
 It's hard and it sucks and it comes to $5 an hour, just about, doesn't it.
 Do I want to be a writer?
 Do I want to be a guy?
 Do I want to be in tech?
+Am I into crypto?
+How adapabtable am I proving to be?
 Do I want to stretch out my brain?
+Do I like the challenge?
+Is it like money?
+Yes, no, no no...a lot, yes, yes...no.
+Haha.

-Do I like tech?
-Do I like assets?
-I don't know.
-No, probably.
-Then, I might be hired by Google.
+Next, I might be hired by Google.
 Now, THAT would be unexpected and crazy.
 I hope I get the job.
-It's not a great job, but it's GOOGLE the company.
-I just want to make myself proud and make my parents proud.
-Universe help me.
+I just want to make myself proud, even though that feeling goes away so fast for me.
+Not lasting.

 ### WRITING

-Did I address this?
+Did I address this a little?
 I am a paid writer.
-I am a technical writer but so new to blockchain and financial assests and cryptocurrency that it is a fruitless, meaningless, stupidless, payless job.
-This is how I feel, of course, nominally I love the achievement, and the sense of achievement of delivering one paragraph loaded with information about a specific asset..it's quite good.
-That being said, I realize I want to write for myself, creatively and techincally, I guess what I am seeing is I hate deadlines, I hate doing stuff for others, I hate that the sections I am meant to write are my responsibility, and I am fearful a little, that I am not good enough.
-Am I writing it right?
-I would like to write my own novel but for four months or so I have not.
+I am a technical writer but so new to blockchain, financial assests and cryptocurrency that it is a fruitless, meaningless, stupidless blur, a payless job.
+This is how I feel, of course, nominally I love the achievement, the sense of achievement delivering one paragraph loaded with researched information about a specific asset..it's quite good.

+I want to write for myself, creatively and techincally, this doesn't matter, but what I am understanding is how I hate deadlines, hate doing stuff for others, hate that the sections I am meant to write are my responsibility.
+I am fearful I am not good enough.
+Fearful to reveal myself.
+Fearful I can't do it.
+Ready to give up.
+I would like to write my own novel but for four months or so, I have not.

 ### WEATHER